Dogude/Command-Line-Calculator/readme.md

 This is the Command Line Calculator Project.
-  Documentation file is called "CLI Calculator Project.pdf".
+  Documentation file is called "Command Line Calculator Project.pdf".